JC3P0/too-fast-to-freeze/README.md

 ## The Transformation

 The jam version was a vertical slice made under a deadline.
-The goal now is to rebuild it as a proper roguelite — first getting the infinite runner feeling great (Phases 1–2), then layering in the roguelite systems (checkpoints, per-run upgrades, weapons, bots) starting Phase 3.
+The goal now is to rebuild it as a proper roguelite — first getting the runner feeling great (better controls, visual polish), then layering in the roguelite systems (checkpoints, upgrades, weapons) and eventually full physics and bots.

-- **Physics-based tracks** — real slopes you slide down using Godot's physics engine, replacing the current "obstacles move toward you" illusion
+- **Dual control systems** — new drag/angle directional controls alongside the existing turn states, switchable via the Strategy pattern.
+Includes a pump mechanic: release a carve at the right moment for a speed burst.
+- **Slope illusion** — a curved floor mesh plus obstacles that rise on Y creates the visual feel of skiing downhill without overhauling the core movement system
 - **Checkpoint upgrade system** — each checkpoint pauses the run and presents upgrade choices before you continue
-- **Procedural level generation** — reworked spawner tied to a proper level system with increasing difficulty
 - **Snow trail shader** — a GLSL/Godot shader that deforms a snow mesh as you move, leaving visible tracks
 - **Bot opponents** — AI skiers that race alongside you and try to bump you into trees, navigating via A\*